Svakinn/SplitTowel/README.md

 ![External Tools Setup](ExternalToolsSetup.png)

-App.ts:
+app.ts and viewmodelBase.ts:
 -------
 Application module is introduced to make it easier to handle the viewmodel for the app/shell.
 The app.ts also includes menu object to handle the main menu.
+viewmodelBase.ts includes base viewmodel class used by the viewmodels.

 Web-API 2:
 --------